rzeldent/esp32-smartdisplay/README.md

 If there are problems:

 - Read this manual again to see if all the steps were followed
-- If using the ESP32-S3, check if you installed the board correctly
+- Check if you installed the board definition(s) correctly, [see](#step-2-create-a-new-project)
 - Check if the [demo application works](https://github.com/rzeldent/esp32-smartdisplay-demo/tree/feature/esp32s3) and look for differences
 - Check if it is a known or previously resolved issue in the [issues](https://github.com/rzeldent/esp32-smartdisplay/issues)
 - Refer to the [discussions](https://github.com/rzeldent/esp32-smartdisplay/discussions)
-- If all fails, submit an [issue](https://github.com/rzeldent/esp32-smartdisplay/issues) but there are no guarantees as this is done in my spare time.
+- If all fails, submit an [issue](https://github.com/rzeldent/esp32-smartdisplay/issues), no SLA as this is done in my spare time.

 ## More on board defines